sergiodxa/remix-auth/docs/strategies/kcd.md

 let loader: LoaderFunction = async ({ request }) => {
   auth.isAuthenticated(request, { successRedirect: "/me" });
   let session = await sessionStorage.getSession(request.headers.get("Cookie"));
+  // This session key `kcd:magiclink` is the default one used by the KCDStrategy
+  // you can customize it passing a `sessionMagicLinkKey` when creating an
+  // instance.
   if (session.has("kcd:magiclink")) return json({ magicLinkSent: true });
   return json({ magicLinkSent: false });
 };